 Dr. Chil-Yong Kang and his team at The University of Western Ontario have been studying HIV for the last twenty years and working on a vaccine for the last ten years.
-They recently received approval by the USFDA to start human clinical trials.
+They recently received approval from the FDA to start human clinical trials.
 Their vaccine is unique in that it uses a killed whole HIV-1, unlike other vaccines that focused on either one specific component of HIV as an antigen, genetic vaccine using recombinant DNA, or recombinant viruses carrying the HIV genes.

 With the support of Sumagen Canada, and based on a genetically modified killed whole virus, the vaccine holds tremendous promise, having already proven to stimulate strong immune responses in preliminary toxicology tests with no adverse effects or safety risks.